Media Resume

 KDVS 90.3 FM – 1999 to present – Hosting and producing my own radio program, This Week in Science, taught me the invaluable skills of verbal presentation, time management, and interviewing.
 I also manage the sister website to the radio program, gaining experience in writing about science for a general audience and communicating with our listeners.

-This Week in Science Network - May 2008 — In conjunction with Podango, an online podcast network, I am the director of the new This Week in Science Network, the development of which is based on the popularity and focus of my audio podcast, This Week in Science.
+The Skeptologists – May 2008 — I played an expert/skeptic in a pilot for an alternative/docu-reality television program called The Skeptologists.
+The pilot is currently in production.
+The promo is available here.
+This Week in Science Network – May 2008 — I am the director of the This Week in Science Network, the development of which is based on the popularity and focus of my audio podcast, This Week in Science.

 MacBreak - January 2008 — On-site host for the 2008 MacWorld Conference.
 I located companies at the conference who had products with an interesting scientific twist, and led on-camera interviews for MacBreak, a popular internet video podcast.
 You can view clips here and here.